 - Determine the prior year average K–3 class enrollment at the school site.
 In 2013–14, this will be the 2012–13 actual level.
 In subsequent years, this will be the result of the calculation in Step 4 for the prior year.

 - Subtract 24 from Step 1.

 - Multiply the result of Step 2 by the percentage of gap funding provided in the current fiscal year.
-The school district may use either the DOF Gap Estimate as of the May Revise or the Actual Gap Certified by CDE as of the Actual P-2 (June) certification, which may be found on CDE’s Gap and COLA Web page for each fiscal year.
+The school district may use either the DOF Gap Estimate as of the May Revise or the Actual Gap Certified by CDE as of the Actual P-2 (June) certification, which may be found on CDE’s LCFF Gap Funding web page for each fiscal year.

 - Subtract the result of the calculation in Step 3 from the prior year average K–3 class enrollment in Step 1, to determine the maximum average K–3 class enrollment at the school site in the current year.

-More detailed information on how to calculate average class enrollment and related program information can be found on the LCFF K-3 GSA final regulations (DOC).
+More detailed information on how to calculate average class enrollment and related program information can be found on the LCFF K-3 GSA final regulations.

 If the Actual percentage is lower than what was Estimated at May Revision, can I use that percentage to determine progress?
 (Posted 04-Dec-2015)